RatikGrover/RatikGrover/README.md

 - 👋 Hi, I’m @RatikGrover
 - 👀 I’m interested in c/c++ programming.
-- 🌱 I’m currently studing in VIPS delhi.
+- 🌱 I’m currently studying in VIPS delhi.
 - 📫 You can reach me on linkedin at RatikGrover...

 <!---